-8. How the Reader Group will respond
+How the Reader Group will respond

-- 8.1 The manager receiving the complaint should advise the Monitoring Officer and initial enquiries made to decide whether an investigation is appropriate and if so what form it should take. - 8.2 Within ten working days of a concern being raised the investigation officer will, acknowledge to the complainant that the complaint has been received; indicate how it is proposed to deal with the matter, and inform them whether further investigations will take place and if not, why not. - 8.3 Inform the member of staff against whom the complaint is made as soon as is practically possible.
-The member of staff will be informed of their right to be accompanied by a friend or colleague at any future interview or meeting held under the provision of these procedures. - 8.4 If there is evidence of criminal activity then the investigating officer should inform the police.
-The Reader Group will ensure that any internal investigation does not hinder a formal police investigation. - 8.5 Consider the involvement of the auditors and the Police at this stage and consult with the Director or Chair of the Board of Trustees. - 8.6 The allegations should be fully investigated by the investigating officer with the assistance, where appropriate, of other individuals / bodies. - 8.7 The investigating officer will provide a written report on findings from the investigation which will be considered by the Monitoring Officer, Director, or Chair of the Board of Trustees as appropriate - 8.8 The Director or Chair of the Board of Trustees will decide what action to take.
-If the complaint is shown to be justified then they will invoke the disciplinary or other appropriate internal procedures. - 8.9 The complainant should be kept informed of the progress of the investigations and, if appropriate, of the final outcome. - 8.1.1 If appropriate, a copy of the outcomes will be passed to the Reader auditors to enable a review of the procedures.
+The manager receiving the complaint should advise the Head of People and initial enquiries made to decide whether an investigation is appropriate and if so what form it should take.

+Within ten working days of a concern being raised the investigation officer will, acknowledge to the complainant that the complaint has been received; indicate how it is proposed to deal with the matter, and inform them whether further investigations will take place and if not, why not.

+Inform the member of staff against whom the complaint is made as soon as is practically possible.
+The member of staff will be informed of their right to be accompanied by a friend or colleague at any future interview or meeting held under the provision of these procedures.

+If there is evidence of criminal activity, then the investigating officer should inform the police.
+The Reader Group will ensure that any internal investigation does not hinder a formal police investigation.

+Consider the involvement of the auditors and the police at this stage and consult with the Director or Chair of the Board of Trustees.

+The allegations should be fully investigated by the investigating officer with the assistance, where appropriate, of other individuals / bodies.

+The investigating officer will provide a written report on findings from the investigation which will be considered by the Head of People, Director, or Chair of the Board of Trustees as appropriate

+The Director or Chair of the Board of Trustees will decide what action to take.
+If the complaint is shown to be justified, then they will invoke the disciplinary or other appropriate internal procedures.

+The complainant should be kept informed of the progress of the investigations and, if appropriate, of the final outcome.

-- 8.1.2 If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Monitoring Officer, Director or Chair of the Board of Trustees. - 8.1.3 If the investigation finds the allegations unsubstantiated and all internal procedures have been exhausted but the complainant is not satisfied with the outcome of the investigation, The Reader recognises the lawful rights of employees and ex-employees to make disclosures to prescribed persons (such as the Health and Safety Executive, the Audit Commission, or the utility regulators), or, where justified, elsewhere. - 8.1.4 A public disclosure to anyone outside the prescribed bodies will not be protected by the Public Interest Disclosure Act 1998 and this policy.
+- If appropriate, a copy of the outcomes will be passed to the Reader auditors to enable a review of the procedures. - If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Head of People, Director or Chair of the Board of Trustees. - If the investigation finds the allegations unsubstantiated and all internal procedures have been exhausted but the complainant is not satisfied with the outcome of the investigation, The Reader recognises the lawful rights of employees and ex-employees to make disclosures to prescribed persons (such as the Health and Safety Executive, the Audit Commission, or the utility regulators), or, where justified, elsewhere. - A public disclosure to anyone outside the prescribed bodies will not be protected by the Public Interest Disclosure Act 1998 and this policy.
 Concerns reported to the media will in most cases result in the loss of whistleblowing law rights.

-9 Timescales:
+Timescales

-- 9.1 Due to the varied nature of these sorts of complaints, which may involve internal investigators and / or the police, it is not possible to lay down precise timescales for such investigations.
-The investigating officer should ensure that the investigations are undertaken as quickly as possible without affecting the quality and depth of those investigations. - 9.2 The investigating officer should, as soon as is practically possible, send a written acknowledgement of the concern to the complainant and thereafter report back to them in writing the outcome of the investigation and the action that is proposed.
-If the investigation is a prolonged one, the investigating officer should keep the complainant informed, in writing, as to the progress of the investigation and as to when it is likely to be concluded. - 9.3 All responses to the complainant should be in writing.
+Due to the varied nature of these sorts of complaints, which may involve internal investigators and / or the police, it is not possible to lay down precise timescales for such investigations.
+The investigating officer should ensure that the investigations are undertaken as quickly as possible without affecting the quality and depth of those investigations.

+The investigating officer should, as soon as is practically possible, send a written acknowledgement of the concern to the complainant and thereafter report back to them in writing the outcome of the investigation and the action that is proposed.
+If the investigation is a prolonged one, the investigating officer should keep the complainant informed, in writing, as to the progress of the investigation and as to when it is likely to be concluded.

+All responses to the complainant should be in writing.

-10 Responsible officer:
+Responsible officer